Protecting What Matters Most

 It is best if the other biological parent will voluntarily consent to the adoption.
 A parent-child relationship is very important and even if the other parent failed to communicate or provide support for 2 consecutive years, some courts are reluctant to terminate that parent’s rights.

-Contact Our Macomb County Stepparent Adoption Attorney Today
+Contact Our Macomb County Stepparent Adoption Lawyer Today

 When you choose to work with Paul S. Kowal, P.C., you are choosing to work with an attorney who has over 30 years of family law experience.
 This means you can expect him to provide comprehensive and reliable legal advice and guidance.